ajay-nikumbh/RAG/00_course_material/README.md

 3. Add `NN_snake_case_name.ipynb` and `README.md` inside it
 4. Flip the status in the root README roadmap table from ⬜ to ✅

-> **Note:** these PDFs are exports of a ChatGPT conversation and are kept here for
-> reference.
-They are the *source*, not the deliverable — the notebooks are.